Yankokem/Kettan/Kettan_Documentation.md

 4. **Branch Supply Request** — The Branch Manager reviews the auto-drafted request (or creates one manually), adjusts quantities, and submits it to HQ.
 5. **Order Processing** — HQ receives the request.
 Small orders are auto-approved; large orders require HQ Manager sign-off.
 Partial fulfillment is supported if HQ stock is insufficient.
 6. **Picking and Packing** — HQ Staff are guided through retrieving the correct items by batch (FIFO enforced) and preparing them for dispatch.
-7. **Shipping and Delivery** — The packed order is dispatched via EasyPost.
-Courier assignment, tracking number, and estimated arrival are recorded.
-Google Maps calculates delivery distance.
+7. **Shipping and Delivery** — The packed order is dispatched by assigning a registered courier and vehicle, then setting dispatch and ETA details in-system.
-8. **Order Tracking** — Both HQ and the Branch Manager monitor real-time delivery status until receipt is confirmed by the branch.
+8. **Order Tracking** — Both HQ and the Branch Manager monitor status progression (Dispatched → In Transit → Delivered) until receipt is confirmed by the branch.
 9. **Returns Management** — If items arrive damaged or incorrect, the Branch Manager initiates a return.
 HQ processes it and issues a replacement or credit memo.
 10. **Finance & Reporting** — Each fulfilled order generates an invoice.
 Costs, delivery expenses, and branch performance metrics are aggregated in the Finance dashboard using Weighted Branch Performance Scoring and use Economic Order Quantity (EOQ) Algorithm.

+> MVP implementation note: For current scope, Kettan uses a single status-driven Order Processing workspace.
+Picking, Packing, Shipping, and Delivery are handled as status transitions of the same order transaction, with role-based actions and filters.

 ---